 - Shipbuilders and repairers

-Any injuries maritime members in these groups suffer will likely occur while vessels are being built, repaired, or loaded and unloaded.
+Any harm maritime members in these groups suffer will likely occur while vessels are built, repaired, loaded, and unloaded.
+An experienced New Iberia workers’ compensation lawyer can help you through this process.

-Injured parties who want to pursue an LHWCA accident claim for benefits must submit a form and documentation themselves or through a lawyer.
-The United States Department of Labor must receive the paperwork within one year of the injury date.
-If the oversight body that reviews the claims rejects the application, an administrative law judge (ALJ) can hear the dispute.
+The United States Department of Labor must receive the paperwork within two years of the injury date.
+Then, if the overseeing body that reviews the claim rejects the application, an administrative law judge (ALJ) can hear the dispute.

 Death on the High Seas Act

-Per United States Code 46 § 30303, DOSHA claimants’ damages can only recover measurable out-of-pocket (pecuniary) expenditures.
-They cannot collect damages such as pain and suffering and loss of consortium and society.
+Per United States Code 46 § 30303, DOSHA claimants’ damages can only be recovered for measurable out-of-pocket (pecuniary) expenditures.
+Therefore, they cannot collect certain damages, such as pain and suffering and loss of consortium and society.